-The notional producer concept
+The concept of the notional producer

 - A2 Fonterra calculates the base milk price by using a notional construct that we call 'the notional producer'. - A3 The aim is to use this notional construct to set an efficient milk price (ie, a milk price that is derived by Fonterra or another efficient processor producing only commodity dairy products). - A4 The notional producer has the same total site footprint as Fonterra's manufacturing site footprint but only produces Fonterra's five most profitable commodity products.
-The notional producer uses actual Fonterra data to reflect some of its revenue and cost components, such as Fonterra's actual revenues for certain commodities sold on its Global Dairy Trade (GDT) auction platform, off-GDT revenues, and the foreign exchange rates that have produced Fonterra's gains and losses.61 - A5 This is distinct from an efficient processor as referred to in DIRA, which could be an entrant building a single plant. - A6 The key assumptions made in determining the revenue and costs associated with the notional producer are set out in Table A1.
+The notional producer uses actual Fonterra data to reflect some of its revenue and cost components, such as Fonterra's actual revenues for certain commodities sold on its Global Dairy Trade (GDT) auction platform, off-GDT revenues, and the foreign exchange rates that have produced Fonterra's gains and losses.70 - A5 This is distinct from an efficient processor as referred to in DIRA, which could be an entrant building a single plant. - A6 The key assumptions made in determining the revenue and costs associated with the notional producer are set out in Table A1.

-GDT is owned by Fonterra but is operationally separate.
+GDT is owned and managed as a strategic partnership between the European Energy Exchange, Fonterra and NZX, with equal one-third shareholdings.
 It operates an online global dairy auction platform and as such provides a transparent reference price for dairy ingredients.
 See www.globaldairytrade.info.